Table of Contents

 - A limited power of attorney gives your agent authority to make only decisions specified by you under specific circumstances.

 For example, if you have to leave the country for an extended period of time, you might consider leaving someone temporarily in control of certain assets.
+Set up a springing power of attorney that only takes effect if you become incapacitated.

 How to Set Up a Power of Attorney